lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # Set to True to check whether installation was successful.
   sanity_check: False

-  # Set to the path to a relevant_filenames.txt to run the docker on a subset of
+  # Path to a file containing filenames to run the docker on a subset of the
-  # filenames.
-The docker will ignore all files in the input directory not listed
+  # files in the input directory.
+The docker will ignore all files in the input
-  # here.
-Each filename in the must be in a separate line and relative to the
+  # directory not listed here.
+Each filename must be on a separate line and
-  # input directory.
-The path relevant_filenames_file to the relevant_filenames.txt
+  # relative to the input directory.
+The path relevant_filenames_file must be
-  # is relative to the shared directory.
+  # relative to the shared directory.
   relevant_filenames_file: ''

   # Set to False to disable check for corrupted images.